Stonewall riots: Gay Liberation Front

 Although the Mattachine Society had existed since the 1950s, many of their methods now seemed too mild for people who had witnessed or been inspired by the riots.
 Mattachine recognized the shift in attitudes in a story from their newsletter entitled, "The Hairpin Drop Heard Around the World."
 When a Mattachine officer suggested an "amicable and sweet" candlelight vigil demonstration, a man in the audience fumed and shouted, "Sweet!
 Bullshit!
 That's the role society has been forcing these queens to play."
 With a flyer announcing: "Do You Think Homosexuals Are Revolting?
 You Bet Your Sweet Ass We Are!", the Gay Liberation Front (GLF) was soon formed, the first gay organization to use gay in its name.
-Previous organizations such as the Mattachine Society, the Daughters of Bilitis and various homophile groups had masked their purpose by deliberately choosing obscure names.
+Previous organizations such as the Mattachine Society, the Daughters of Bilitis (DOB), and various homophile groups had masked their purpose by deliberately choosing obscure names.

 The rise of militancy became apparent to Frank Kameny and Barbara Gittings—who had worked in homophile organizations for years and were both very public about their roles—when they attended a GLF meeting to see the new group.
 A young GLF member demanded to know who they were and what their credentials were.
 Gittings, nonplussed, stammered, "I'm gay.
 That's why I'm here."
 The GLF borrowed tactics from and aligned themselves with black and antiwar demonstrators with the ideal that they "could work to restructure American society".
 They took on causes of the Black Panthers, marching to the Women's House of Detention in support of Afeni Shakur and other radical New Left causes.
 Four months after the group formed, however, it disbanded when members were unable to agree on operating procedure.